 The Four Elements to Connect With and Cultivate Your Feminine

-This is the first installment in 10-part series I’m doing from May – August this year to do a more thorough exploration of some of the topics that come up most consistently on the podcast.
+This is the first installment in a 10-part series I did from May – August this year to do a more thorough exploration of some of the topics that come up most consistently on the podcast.
 Each blog post has a corresponding Facebook Live video that posted the week before.
 The reason for both is everyone learns differently.

 I’ve also created a cheat sheet with some master notes for easy reference if this is an exploration you choose to continue on your own beyond these resources.
 You can get it here.

 Today’s topic, connecting with and cultivating your feminine comes up A LOT on the podcast.

 Before we dive in there’s a few important points I want to emphasize:

 • This is not a conversation about gender, it’s a conversation about self-knowledge, self-understanding, and self-expression.
 That’s not to deny gender, it’s just to ask that you not be distracted by it and miss the valuable information here.